codatio/codat-docs/docs/integrations/accounting/freeagent/freeagent-integration-reference.md

 When pulling Direct costs in foreign currencies, the `currencyRate` field is not populated due to limitations of the provider's API.

-When pushing Direct costs, the currency of the created object will be the same as that of the bank account.
-This is because FreeAgent doesn't allow users to post foreign currencies to a bank account.
+When pushing Direct costs, the currency of the created object will be the same as that of the associated bank account.
+This is because FreeAgent doesn't allow users to post foreign currencies to bank accounts.

 ### Tax handling when pushing Direct costs